Whisper Network by Chandler Baker

 Whisper Network is one of the summer reading picks I made on the podcast Sarah’s Book Shelves Live.
 At the time, all I had to go on was the publisher’s synopsis of the book and so I said it sounded like revenge fiction.
 Having read the book, I need to retract that label.
 It’s too glib.
 This is not light, one-note reading ala the movie 9 to 5, where women band together to easily and gleefully smash the patriarchy.
 Instead, it is complicated and uncomfortable because it doesn’t take place in the easy land of black and white.
 Baker doesn’t shy away from unlikable characters, dubious motives, and compromising situations with her women.
 By keeping them flawed, she slices deep into an endemic issue that should not exist in America, but does.
 Whisper Network is challenging, explosive fiction that’s going to feel real to many of the women who read it.

 We pretended that all of this was a myth.
-That we had neither fallopian tubes, not menstrual cycles, nor breasts, nor moods, not children.
-And the new took it as a compliment when one of the men in the office told us we had balls.
+That we had neither fallopian tubes, nor menstrual cycles, nor breasts, nor moods, nor children.
+And then we took it as a compliment when one of the men in the office told us we had balls.
 So, tell us again how this wasn’t a man’s world.